4 Ways to Include Green Tea in Your Skincare Routine

 To treat dry skin, you must moisturize and exfoliate it properly.
 Moisturizers can provide enough hydration to protect your skin’s barrier, while exfoliation can encourage skin turnover by removing the dead cells on the surface.
 The good news is that you can moisturize and exfoliate your skin with the help of a green tea sugar scrub.
 To create the scrub, mix a cup of brown sugar, ¼ cup of olive oil, and ½ cup of green tea.
 Then, gently massage this onto your skin and rinse it with warm water.

 Green tea is widely used in cosmetic products due to its skin-enhancing properties.
-To get the most out of it, follow these strategies in green tea application based on your specific skin concerns.
+To get the most out of it, follow these strategies for green tea application based on your specific skin concerns.
 By applying this versatile ingredient correctly, you can say goodbye to your skincare concerns.

 If you have ever thought that Green Tea is an “acquired taste” or that it is “too bitter” to enjoy, we’re here to change your mind!
 We want everyone to experience the health benefits of Green Tea and show you that this can be an amazing, refreshing, and delicious drink when made correctly.
 With just a few tips on how to brew this powerful leaf we can change your mind about the taste and enjoyment of drinking Green Tea.